Rock On, Fillmore East!

 Today, 105 Second Avenue is a bank.
 The city moves on and overtakes what used to be at a given spot pretty quickly, but maybe you know that 105 Second Avenue was the home of the legendary Fillmore East from 1968 until 1971.
 It’s a narrow building with a brick facade and a domed roof, which used to be adorned with a sign taller than the building that read FILLMORE EAST, and an awning with the names of bands and performers like The Doors, B.B.
 King, Tina Turner, The Grateful Dead, Janis Joplin, Pink Floyd, Jimi Hendrix, Otis Redding, Crosby Stills Nash & Young, and The Allman Brothers, among others — the list is like an endless greatest hits of greatest hits.
 All were selected and curated nightly by the unparallelled Bill Graham, who owned the venue.

-And so GVSHP is celebrating the 50th anniversary of the Fillmore East on its birthday, March 8th.
-Bookers, staff members, photographers, and members of the Joshua Light Show, which provided the psychedelic displays that went on behind the music, will share memories, images, video, and more.
+In 2018 we celebrated the 50th anniversary of the Fillmore East on its birthday, March 8th (see video of the celebration here, and pictures here).
+Bookers, staff members, photographers, and members of the Joshua Light Show, which provided the psychedelic displays that went on behind the music, shared memories, images, video, and more.
 In preparing for this program, I reached out and found a community here in our neighborhood (and around the world) who love the Village, love music, love each other, and love remembering the Fillmore East.
 I’m grateful to share some of the warm memories and memorabilia that I encountered of a place that was so multifaceted.

 Before it was the Fillmore East, the building was the Commodore Theater, one of many theaters on 2nd Avenue that produced Yiddish Theater, when the area was known as the Jewish Rialto.
 With earlier incarnations as a movie house, by the 1930s, live Yiddish drama and vaudeville appeared onstage and the theater was rented out for meetings and benefits to left-wing groups.
 As Yiddish theater declined, the building became a movie house before it was purchased by Bill Graham.
 The live music impresario renamed the building the Fillmore East, as a sister venue to his Fillmore in San Francisco, named for its original location at the intersection of Fillmore Street and Geary Boulevard.